jessonfoo/p001/week_3/readme.md

 ## Submitting your work
-Instead of using gists this week, you will be storing your work in a repository.
+Instead of using gists this week, you will be storing your work in a repository we've prepared for you.
 - Fork [**this repository**](https://github.com/Devbootcamp/p0_unit1_submission).
 (Make sure to click on the link first!)
 Then click "Fork" at the top right of the page.
 - Under settings (in the right navigation bar) check the box next to "issues" under "features."
 This will allow people to give you feedback.